Debugging Python FastAPI apps in Docker containers with Visual Studio Code

 When developing machine learning-powered applications, encapsulating them in Docker containers offers clear advantages:

-• Docker allows to develop apps in isolated environments: each app can be developed and run in its very own “separate compartment”, not needing to share a environment that may get messier and messier and outright impossible to maintain over time.
+).
+The environment is thus configured as the container is built.
+This mechanism allows collaborators (and your future self!) to easily run code on any machine with enough resources capable of running Docker, and also simplifies quick deployment in the cloud. - Docker allows to develop apps in isolated environments: each app can be developed and run in its very own “separate compartment”, not needing to share a environment that may get messier and messier and outright impossible to maintain over time.

 How do you fix a ship if it’s inside a bottle?